RueRivoli/learnLanguageWithAI/README.md

-# Learn languages with AI
+# Learn languages faster with AI

 This Nuxt.js website is about learning language.
 But faster.
 AI help us to detect your areas of improvements.